Bug Bites in Bed

 A flea will feed on any warm blooded mammal.
 The most common type is called a cat flea, which is often brought into the home by a pet such as a cat or dog, or on a rodent.
 Fleas are a dark red/brown color, flat and are 1/2 inch to 1/6 inches long.
 When they move, they look compressed, as if they are walking on their edge.
 They have antennae and are found throughout the United States.
 Flea bites can happen to a pet or a human.
 They can survive on a host for 30 to 50 days.
 Flea season is spring and early summer, but are found year round.

-Picture Flea Biting Skin and taking blood meal
+Flea Biting Skin

 Source: CDC